 Skill, Technique & Ability

-Skill is an athlete's ability to choose and perform the right techniques at the right time, successfully, regularly and with a minimum of effort.
-Athletes use their skill to achieve athletic objectives e.g. sprinting a 10.0 second 100 metres.
+Skill is an athlete's ability to choose and perform the proper techniques at the right time, successfully, regularly, and with minimal effort.
+Athletes use their skill to achieve athletic objectives, e.g. sprinting a 10.0 second 100 metres.
 Skill is acquired and therefore has to be learned.

 Types of skills